-The purpose of this policy is to define the operation limits of authority designated to specified positions of responsibility within Arizona Commerce Authority ("ACA") and to establish the types and maximum amounts of obligations that may be approved by individuals.
+The purpose of this policy is to define the operation limits of authority designated to specified positions of responsibility within the Arizona Commerce Authority (the "ACA") and to establish the types and maximum amounts of obligations that may be approved by individuals.

-This policy does not set the limits of authority for giving grants to qualified business.
-See the Grant Delegation of Authority policy.
+This policy does not set the limits of authority for authorizing procurements or giving grants to qualified business.
+See the Procurements and Grants Policy.